chiedo/leadership/README.md

 ## Books

-- Start with Why
+- Start with Why by Simon Sinek
-- Nonviolent Communication
+- Nonviolent Communication by Marshall B. Rosenberg
-- Deep Work
+- Deep Work by Cal Newport
-- The Goal
+- The Goal by Eliyahu M. Goldratt
-- Rocket Fuel
+- Rocket Fuel by Gino Wikcman
-- Turn the Ship Around
+- Turn the Ship Around by David Marquet
-- The Five Dysfunctions of a Team
+- The Five Dysfunctions of a Team by Patrick Lencioni
-- The Lean Startup
+- The Lean Startup by Eric Ries
-- The Phoenix Project
+- The Phoenix Project by  Gene Kim

 ## Other